withcopper/docs/OAuth-Integrators-Guide.md

 ## 1. Register or configure an App

-CopperWorks is our home for tools for Developers.
+CopperWorks is our home for tools for developers.
 Every Application talking to Copper must be registered at CopperWorks.
 An Application is anything that talks HTTP -- for example websites and iOS Apps are called "Applications" or "Apps" to us.

 You can register or configure an App at [CopperWorks](http://withcopper.com/app).